mjrgh/PinscapePico/ButtonLatencyTester2/ConnectorBoard/README.md

 You should only connect a normal mechanical switch, such as a microswitch or a flipper button leaf switch, to a button terminal.
 Standard Suzo-Happ arcade pushbuttons use microswitches, so they're fine.
-The only kind of "button" commonly found in a pin cab that doesn't fit this description is the electronic pulse switches found in some fancy coin acceptors - don't connect those.
+The only kind of "buttons" commonly found in a pin cab that don't fit this description are the electronic 12V pulse switches found in some fancy multi-currency coin acceptors - don't connect those.
+(But I doubt anyone is too interested in measuring latency for coin acceptor switches anyway.)

-The order of the button terminal connections doesn't matter, unless you're planning to daisy-chain the Ground/Common connection on the buttons.
+The order of the terminals on button switch connections doesn't matter, unless you're planning to daisy-chain the Ground/Common connection on the buttons.
 In that case, connect the daisy-chained side to the "Button (GND)" terminals on the board.
-All of the "Button (GND)" terminals connect to the Pico ground on the board, so you only have to connect one button on the daisy chain to a GND on the board.
-You can leave the other "Button (GND)" terminals unconnected.
+All of the "Button (GND)" terminals are wired together internally on the board, all connecting to the Pico ground, so if your buttons also have their grounds all connected together in a daisy chain, it's not necessary to separately connect each button's ground wire to the board.
+You just have to connect any one of the button ground wires to any one "Button (GND)" terminal on the board, and the others will all be connected automatically through the daisy chain.
+You can leave the rest of the "Button (GND)" terminals unconnected.

 When configuring the Windows-side button latency tester program, refer to the diagram for the Pico GPIO port assignments corresponding to the